dhh1128/codecraft.co/use-kind-words.md

 Tech is hard.
 Things often fail to work; requirements change; incompatibilities in components and tools are endemic; we <a href="lynn-bendixsen-listen.md">listening</a> are worth keeping on our personal radar.

-I say "thank you" to Sarah and to all the other developers who move in linux kernel circles--Linus included.
+I say "thank you" to Sarah and to all the other developers who move in linux kernel circles &mdash; Linus included.
 I don't want the exacting technical standards in that community to erode.
 But I suggest we ought to be smart enough to honor that imperative and still see that the developers who contribute there feel appreciated and respected.
 <blockquote>“I have wept in the night
 At my shortness of sight
 That to others' needs made me blind,